KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 For many this leads to:

 **Information overload** —
-the more one seeks to unify,
+the more one seeks to integrate,
 the more the fragments accumulate.

 **Existential exhaustion** —